huming2207/OOSDBoardGame/README.md

 ## GRASP principles

-**The following Design Principle sections are just a for a reference as it was written for a draft by Ming Hu for other group members.
-If there is any conflicts against with the Design Principle section in the report, please refer to the report instead, not this README.**

 ### Low coupling

 - Original Piece class is abstract class with different style/type of pieces extends it.